 There is often confusion on the question of gratuities, since it frequently depends on the type of holiday, location and, of course, your attitude towards tipping, as to what is normally expected.
 To give you a rough idea, we have given appropriate guidance below.

 The Tour Leader will be on hand to offer advice or suggestions if required but gratuities are offered entirely at the sole discretion of the individual.
-We suggest a group collection at the beginning of your holiday to cover drivers, guides, porters and hotel staff.
+We suggest a group collection at the beginning of your holiday of $5-7 per day to cover drivers, guides, porters and hotel staff.
 Your Tour Leader will collect this on your behalf and distribute it accordingly, thus relieving you of the burden of who, when and how much to tip.

 If you are visiting Malaysia, your passport should be valid for 6 months from the date you arrive.
 If it is not, you may be refused entry and detained.
 You may also be refused entry and detained if your passport has any damage or has pages missing.